jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) The amount of the dividend is determined by a shareholder’s entitlement in the circumstances set out in section FL 2.

 ### CD 15 Tax credits linked to dividends
-Imputation credits
+Imputation credits and withholding taxes
-(1) The amount of a dividend is increased by an imputation credit attached to the dividend.
+(1) The amount of a dividend includes—
+  (a) an imputation credit attached to the dividend:
+  (b) an amount of RWT or NRWT, as applicable, withheld from or paid in relation to the dividend.
 Relationship with sections CD 16 and CD 17
 (2) Subsection (1) is overridden by sections CD 16 and CD 17.
 When subsection (1) does not apply